marianapatcosta/my-paint-app/README.md

 #### Save draw

 The draw produced in this app can be saved as a .png file.
 By clicking on `save` a prompt appear so the file name can be assigned.

-## Future improvements

-- Create a stack history, so `undo`and `redo` functionalities can be implemented;

-- Add option to resize, rotate, drag and copy each element drawn in the canvas.

 ## Project setup